mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 When you cast this spell, and on each of your turns for the spell's duration if you use your action, all creatures cursed by this spell that can hear you take 5d6 necrotic damage.

-**At Higher Levels.** When you cast this spell using a spell slot of 6th level or higher, creatures cursed by this spell take an additional 1d6 necrotic damage for each spell slot above 5th.
+**At Higher Levels.** When you cast this spell using a spell slot of 6th-level or higher, creatures cursed by this spell take an additional 1d6 necrotic damage for each spell slot above 5th.

 #### Minute Minuet